Posts

 Image

-It's here!!!!!!!!!!!!!!
-Yes, I need a life.
+Generic Singulaire is here!
+I know, I need a life.
 I am excited because generic Singulair is in pharmacies now!
 I was picking up another prescription and casually asked the pharmacist when they would be getting the generic Singulair.
 I knew the FDA had approved it, but I thought it would take a while to be produced and be on store shelves.
 Wrong!
 You can ask your pharmacist for it today.
 I thought I would have to get another prescription, but my pharmacist said unless the doctor has written "no generic substitutions" we could switch to the generic version.
 I excitedly asked the pharmacist to run it through to see how much it would be.
 He said it was $10.
-I gasped and rolled my eyes.
-He asked how much I normally pay for Singulair.
-My copay is almost $50 a month (times 3 for my 3 kids) So, instead of paying $100 for the two bottles you see above, I only paid $20.
-I quickly sent a message to my son living out of state and told him to ask his pharmacist for the generic
+I gasped and he asked how much I normally pay for Singulair.
+My copay is almost $50 a month, and since all 3 of my kids take Singulair....
+I pay $150 a month That's in addition to me paying for albuterol inhalers, daily controller inhalers, vials of albuterol for the nebulizer, and Ep

 High altitude climbing with asthma